-Social benefits of your project for the region (10 points).
+Social benefits of your project for the region (15 points).

-Social benefits for a region may cover increases in regional amenity, improving community connections and inclusion, and providing opportunities for learning and knowledge creation.
-For projects located in an excluded area (as outlined in 4.3.1), you must clearly demonstrate how the social benefits flow directly into an eligible area; Examples of how your project could demonstrate these social benefits include:
+Social benefits for a region may cover increases in regional amenity, improving community connections and inclusion and providing opportunities for learning and knowledge creation.
+For projects located in an excluded area (as outlined in section 4.3.1) you must clearly demonstrate how the social benefits flow directly into an eligible area.